praveek/launch.en/help/launch-reference/publishing/environments.md

 ### Embed code {#embed-code}

-The embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build in Launch.
-Embed codes are generated based on the environment configuration, so you only need to copy and paste it into your site on the pages where you want Launch to run.
+An embed code is a `<script>` tag that must be placed in the `<head>` sections of your website pages in order to load and execute the code you build in Launch.
+Each environment configuration automatically generates its own embed code, so you only need to copy and paste it into your site on the pages where you want Launch to run.

 When you view the installation instructions, you can choose to have the script load the library files synchronously or asynchronously.
 This setting is not persistent and does not reflect how you actually have implemented Launch on your site.
 Rather, it is only meant to show the appropriate way to install the environment.

+>[!WARNING]
+>
+>Depending on the contents of your Launch library, the behavior of your rules and other elements can change between synchronous and asynchronous deployment.
+It is therefore important to thoroughly test any changes you make.

 #### Synchronous deployment